I'll Go Where Your Music Takes Me: Jimmy James and the Vagabonds

 The original recording was reviewed in Blues & Soul magazine in March 1976, where it got a three star rating (out of five) and the magazine article stated that "Jimmy (James) sounds like Chuck Jackson on this catchy Biddu creation that has all the straits of a disco record...
 It's "Doctor's Orders" all over again, really".
 Jimmy James and the Vagabonds disc reached number 23 in the UK Singles Chart in May 1976, and stayed in that listing for a total of eight weeks.

 The song later appeared on a James compilation album, Where Your Music Takes Me, issued by Sequel Records in 1999.

 Tina Charles

 Tina Charles' rendition reached number 27 in the UK Singles Chart in April 1978, and also stayed for eight weeks.
 It reached number 18 in Ireland.
-The record labels of the various countries releases of the single all quoted '1977', although the single was not issued until February 1978.
+The record labels of the various countries releases of the single all quoted '1977' due to it being originally released on Charles' fifth album, Heart 'n' Soul.
+The single itself was not issued until February 1978.
 The recording was arranged by Biddu and Gerry Shury.

-The track had earlier been included on Charles' fifth album, Heart 'n' Soul (1977).

-Other recorded versions

-Various versions of the track have been recorded over the years, including those by Brotherhood of Man (re-issued on their compilation album, 20 Disco Greats / 20 Love Songs), the Brighouse and Rastrick Brass Band, Victor Silvester, Grethe Ingmann and Günther Neefs.